Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Empirical results

-\textbf{Experimental setup.} Hyperparameters are tuned using grid search for all models on the unmodified and restructured graphs of each dataset.
+\paragraph{Experimental setup.} Hyperparameters are tuned using grid search for all models on the unmodified and restructured graphs of each dataset.
 We record prediction accuracy on the test set averaged over 10 runs with different random initializations.
 We use the same split setting as~\citet{Pei2020, DBLP:conf/nips/ZhuYZHAK20}.
 The results are averaged over all splits.
 We adopt early stopping and record the results from the epoch with highest validation accuracy.
-Homophily scores are computed using validation set only in the validation step.
 We report the averaged accuracy as well as the standard deviation.
-For the spectrum slicer in \autoref{eqn:slicer_matrix}, we use a set of 20 slicers with $s=40$ and $m=4$ so that the spectrum is sliced into 20 even range of $0.1$.
-The graphs are restructured to have edges that give the highest $h_{\text{den}}$ before it starts to decrease.
+For the spectrum slicer in Equation \ref{eqn:slicer_matrix}, we use a set of 20 slicers with $s=40$ and $m=4$ so that the spectrum is sliced into 20 even range of $0.1$.
+In the restructure step, we add edges gradually and stop at the highest $h_{\text{den}}$ on validation sets before the validation homophily starts to decrease.
 All experiments are run on a single NVIDIA RTX A6000 48GB GPU unless otherwise noted.

-\textbf{Node classification results.} Node classification tasks predict labels of nodes based on graph structure and node features.
-We aim to improve the prediction accuracy of GNN models by restructuring edges via the learnable SC method, particularly for heterophilic graphs.
-The evaluation results are shown in \autoref{tab:results}.
-On average, the performance of GNN models is improved by an average of 25\%.
-We attribute this improvement to the increased homophily in the restructured graphs.
+\paragraph{Node classification results.} Node classification tasks predict labels of nodes based on graph structure and node features.
+We aim to improve the prediction accuracy of GNN models by restructuring edges via the adaptive SC method, particularly for heterophilic graphs.
+The evaluation results are shown in Equation \ref{tab:results}.
+On average, the performance of GNN models is improved by 25\%.
+Training runtime for each dataset is reported in Appendix.